trabe-teaching/surviving-software-development/one/04_hell_and_heaven.md

 ## Data evolves along your code
 ## Use some way of control/script/automate migrations
-## i.e RoR migrations, Flyway for Java
+## i.e. RoR migrations, Flyway for Java

 !SLIDE code smallest